Jett Travolta: How & When Did Kelly Preston’s Son Die?

 The son of John Travolta and Kelly Preston, Jett passed away at age 16 in the Bahamas.
 The teenager reportedly hit his head on a bathtub, which triggered the seizure, as previously covered by The Inquisitr.

-As The Inquisitr reported, John Travolta’s wife, and Jett’s mother, Kelly Preston passed away following a 2-year battle with breast cancer.
+As The Inquisitr reported, John Travolta’s wife, and Jett’s mother, Kelly Preston passed away following a two-year battle with breast cancer.

 He Was The Eldest Child Of John Travolta & Kelly Preston